giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

     - `utils` – logging and helper modules

 ## Audio classification with BirdNET and/or custom model
 Run `src/process_audio.py` to process model predictions for a given directory or file.
-Show arguments with `python src/process_audio.py -h`, or see the script directly.
+Show arguments with `python src/process_audio.py -h`, or see the script code directly.

 Alternatively, run the graphical user interface application at `src/gui.py` (see details below).